-In order to match the loudness of PCM and coded audio streams in a downstream AV receiver, PCM streams at a target reference level of -23 dBFS shall be reduced in level by 8dB before being output on S/PDIF or HDMI to that device.
+In order to match the loudness of audio streams in a downstream AV receiver, PCM streams at a target reference level of -23 dBFS shall be reduced in level by 8dB before being output on S/PDIF or HDMI to that device.
 PCM streams at a target reference level of -31 dBFS shall not be increased in level prior to output.
-When an HDMI Sink device indicates in its E-EDID structure that it supports multichannel audio, then the output should be at a target reference level of -31 dBFS.
+If an HDMI (or HDMI eARC) receiving device indicates that it supports multichannel PCM audio, then stereo or multichannel PCM should be output at a target reference level of -31 dBFS.

-When an HDMI Sink device indicates in its E-EDID structure that it only supports Basic Audio (i.e. two-channel L-PCM), then the output should be levelled to a target reference level of -23 dBFS.
+If an HDMI, HDMI ARC (or HDMI eARC) receiving device indicates that it only supports Basic Audio (i.e. two-channel L-PCM), then the output should be levelled to a target reference level of -23 dBFS.